 Reject the buy-out request and provide a reason for rejection.

 The IESO will then process the buy-out request within five business days and notify the participant of the buy-out charge.
-If the participant has requested a full buy-out of all its capacity obligations:

-The IESO will refund its capacity auction deposit amount, at the participant’s request, within ten business days after the IESO has received payment for the buy-out charge.

 If the participant has requested a partial buy-out of its capacity obligation: